 Recommended by: Darek, Darek and Gosia

-As home to the iconic British Grand Prix, the circuit has to be visited by any Formula 1 fan.
-Watch an F1 race, visit the Silverstone Experience or try your driving skills in a single-seater.
+Home to the iconic British Grand Prix, Silverstone Circuit has to be visited by any Formula 1 fan.
+Watch an F1 race, visit the Silverstone Experience, or try your driving skills in a single-seater.
+The track is located 30 miles northeast of Oxford, near the town of Silverstone.

 Lincoln